 With a little perseverance, you will become a true carving junkie in no time.

 It depends on what kind of carving you are doing and what is available to you.

 Read our rundown on the many types of wood carvers use, what they are ideal for, and what we believe is the best wood for wood carving.

 There is nothing more frustrating than carving with a knife that will not easily make clean cuts.

 It’s also dangerous.

-Our future pages on how to strop, sharpening wood carving tools, and wood carving burrs will tell you how to get your knives as sharp as possible.
+Our page on how to strop, will tell you how to get your knives as sharp as possible.